ocaml-multicore/awesome-multicore-ocaml/README.md

 A collection of libraries, experiments and ideas relating to OCaml 5 (multicore + effects).
 With the [merging](https://github.com/ocaml/ocaml/pull/10831#issuecomment-1008935795) of the main `multicore-ocaml` branch into OCaml `trunk`, a parallel and effectful world is fast approaching.

-This repository collects useful libraries, ideas and experiments relating to the use of Multicore OCaml features: primarily parallelism with domains and direct-style code with effects.
+This repository collects useful libraries, ideas and experiments relating to the use of Multicore OCaml features (primarily parallelism with domains and direct-style code with effects).

 For contributing, [see the guide](https://github.com/patricoferris/awesome-multicore-ocaml/blob/main/CONTRIBUTING.md).